kylechanphy/ActiveMatter.jl/readme.md

 # ActiveMatter.jl
-Active Matter simultion used in my compuational reseach.
-This code written in  package formt, easy to use for others and add new features.
+Active Matter simulation code used in my computational research.
+This code written in  package format, easy to use with simple interface  and add new features.

-## Chiral active Brownain particles (CAP) in periodic obstracles lattice.
+## Chiral active Brownian particles (CAP) in periodic obstacles lattice.
-Simulating a single CAP self-propelling in obstracles lattice.
+Simulating a single CAP self-propelling in obstacles lattice.